pingswept/me30-website/content/logistics/exercises.md

 ![BJT circuit with potentiometer](/img/bjt-potentiometer.jpg)

 ## 8. Determine pin voltages and ideal resistor value for a BJT circuit (Sep.
-25)
+25 & Sep.
+30)

 1. Fill in the table below to indicate the voltage at E, B, and C when the input is (a) at ground and (b) at 3.3 V.
-2. What is an ideal value for the current-limiting resistor?
+2. What is an ideal value for the current-limiting resistor between 3.3 V and the base of the transistor?

 |  | V_E  | V_B   | V_C |